 Water service rates are based on the real costs of treating and delivering water to customers.
 To determine rates, a study is completed to identify the costs the County has incurred for system improvements, maintenance, operations, administration and financing.
 Once the study is complete, a notice of a public hearing is published and a public hearing is held.
 After the hearing, the rates are adopted by resolution and put into effect.

-On December 16, 2016 work authorization was approved by the County Administrator to update the County’s Cost of Service Rate Study.
+On August 24, 2021, work authorization was approved by the County Administrator to update the County’s Cost of Service Rate Study.
 Findings and recommendations outlined in the study include across-the-board adjustments, decreases and increases to all service rates, fees, and charges.
-Services to the typical County residential customer, who currently uses 6,000 gallons of water per month (GPM), would see a decrease in their monthly water and wastewater bill from $71.97 to $70.02 (a decrease of $1.95, or 2.7%) in fiscal year (FY) 2018.

 A four-year rate schedule went into effect on October 1, 2021, with changes adopted from a Cost of Service Rate Study.
 Details in the Cost of Service Rate Study include projected annual adjustments to service rates, fees, and charges through September 30, 2025.
 An annual rate sufficiency analysis will be performed after each Fiscal Year (FY) to determine the need for any annual increases.

 Welcome to Pasco County Utilities FGUA/Pasco Aqua System Acquisition

 Pasco County Utilities welcomes new customers and is committed to a smooth transition with resources available for new customers coming from FGUA/Pasco Aqua System.
 Rate differences, details, and information are available for customers in the Jasmine Lakes, Palm Terrace Gardens, Zephyr Shores communities ...
 Read More